Bangkok Metropolitan Region: Area and population

 The Bangkok Metropolitan Region (political definition) covers an area of 7,762 km2.

-Due to the success of the service and tourism industry in Bangkok, the city has gained in popularity for work among provincial Thais from the rural areas and with people from many countries in the Indochina region as well as many South Asian countries.
+Due to the success of the service and industry in Bangkok, the city has gained in popularity for work among provincial Thais from the rural areas and with people from many countries in the Indochina region as well as many South Asian countries.
 Since around the turn of the century, there has been a large influx of Indians into Thailand (especially Punjabis, Gujaratis, Tamils and Pashtuns), and also Persians, Portuguese, Khmer Krom, Mons, Chinese, as well as others emigrating to Thailand and Bangkok.
 There are large numbers of workers who legally reside outside the metropolitan area and travel into the city for day jobs.
 The population of the Bangkok metropolis ("the city") increases to nine million during the day, from eight million at night.
 The morning influx into the greater metropolitan region is not very significant, rather the influx is seasonal depending upon crop seasons in the rest of the country.